correabuscar/amdmsrtweaker-lnx/README.md

 amdmsrt (amdmsrtweaker-lnx) is a Linux port of the AmdMsrTweaker tool written by Martin Kinkelin and extended by Marcus Pollice.

 ======
-The current version that you're looking at is modified by CExftNSroxORgpxED and is meant to run only on my own laptop!
+The current version that you're looking at is modified by CExftNSroxORgpxED(prev.ver.of me(deleted) that I didn't wanna mention, but too late now) and is meant to run only on my own laptop!
 Please do not use this one but instead, look at the original repo. which is meant to work generally: https://github.com/johkra/amdmsrtweaker-lnx